Careers in Health Economics

 Health Economists are in high demand around the globe.
 Solving pressing problems in low- and middle-income countries as well as within the US require solid skills.
 Graduates of the MHS in Global Health Economics Program will be well placed for a range of opportunities in the public and private sectors.
 Graduates can use the degree for entry into international agencies, academic research institutions and private corporations.

 Graduates of this program go on to conduct international work in health economics, both in low- and middle-income countries and developed nations.

 International Agencies: World Health Organization (WHO), World Bank, United Nations Children Fund, InterAmerican Development Bank, Pan American Health Organization, USAID and the Food and Agricultural Organization

 Government: Domestic and international government-related organizations, Center for Medicare and Medicaid Services (CMS), The Agency for Healthcare Quality and Research (AHRQ), National Institutes of Health (NIH), Centers for Disease Control and Prevention (CDC), and the Food and Drug Administration (FDA)

 Consulting, Health Care, and Industry: Consulting firms, contract research organizations, pharmaceutical and medical device companies, health insurers and managed care organizations such as Healthcare Value Analytics and McKinsey & Company

-Doctoral and Medical Degree Programs: Graduates have also gone on to pursue doctoral degrees at Johns Hopkins University and other esteemed academic institutions.
+Medical and Doctoral Degree Programs: Graduates go on to pursue MDs and PhDs at Johns Hopkins University and other esteemed academic institutions.

-Academic and Research Institutions: University of York’s Centre for Health Economics, University of Washington in Seattle, University of Michigan School of Medicine, University of Ohio
+Academic and Research Institutions: University of York’s Centre for Health Economics, University of Washington in Seattle, University of Michigan School of Medicine, University of Ohio, Johns Hopkins University